Distributed IO (TB20)

 • Three-component module design

 TB20 I/O modules have three components: a separate front connector, an electronic module, and a base module.
 A locking mechanism ensures that all modules can be quickly mounted and securely attached on DIN rails while guaranteeing a reliable electrical connection.
-Likewise, all modules can be easily and quickly removed for maintenance and/or system expansions.
+Likewise, all modules can be easily and quickly removed for maintenance and/or system expansion.
 Modules are delivered as complete assembled units (i.e., as a single assembly) and can be installed immediately.

 • Hot-plug capability